ten-protocol/ten-whitepaper/fees-rewards.md

 Operators run the network and incur operational costs by running and maintaining nodes.

 An "expected monthly node operational costs" variable is set through the governance protocol, which is designed to reflect how much a node operator would pay for hardware, hosting etc, in a month.
 This is analogous to the proof of work difficulty found in other blockchains.
-This effects demand for running a node.
+This affects demand for running a node.

 Aggregator nodes incur cost from submitting transactions to L1, through the following: